laurajanegraham/upscaling/forest.md

 ## Global model

-We are including the quadratic term for temperature (bio1) and precipitation (bio12), due to the shape of the relationship between these variables (based on some of the residual diagnostics
+We are including the quadratic term for temperature (bio1) and precipitation (bio12), due to the shape of the relationship between these variables (and based on some earlier residual diagnostics)
-)

 fvariable                          coef    2.5 %   97.5 %
 ------------------------------  -------  -------  -------